-Salvation Army of Hamilton - Numerous assistance programs are offered.
-Free food, financial assistance for paying rent, heating, and energy bills, thrift stores, holiday programs, and basic living needs.
+Salvation Army of Butler County-Hamilton - Numerous assistance programs are offered.
+Get free food, financial assistance for paying rent, heating, or energy bills, or housing costs.
+There are also low cost thrift stores, free holiday programs, and items for basic living needs.
 The local centers serves the low income, seniors, and poor in all of Butler County and surrounding regions.
+Children, including students, can also get free Christmas toys and/or back to school supplies.
 Referrals to other agencies may be provided too.

 Emergency rental assistance - Several non-profits, churches, charities, and government organizations oversee rental and housing programs for the Butler County Ohio region.
 Each agency is focused on preventing homelessness, helping people find long term, stable housing, and offering other forms of support.
 While funding and grants are limited, a case manager may also have referrals as a last resort.
 More rent assistance in Butler County.

 Catholic Charities has churches across the region.
 The programs include Food for All, which gives out free groceries.
 There is also caregiver assistance, mental health counseling, family services, Language resources as well as free legal aid for immigrants.
 A major focus is on helping the elderly, immigrants, encouraging families, and so much more.
 Continue with Butler County OH Catholic Charities.